Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

-Standard English Conventions aren’t just grammar rules from your textbook.
-They’re what colleges expect when you write clearly and structure your thoughts like a strong communicator.
-On the SAT and ACT, these questions test how well you apply those skills in real time—not how many definitions you’ve memorized.
+The SAT Standard English conventions rules are what colleges expect when you write clearly and structure your thoughts like a strong communicator.
+On the SAT and ACT, these questions test how well you apply those skills in real time.
 Legacy Online School trains students to spot errors and understand how grammar works in context.
 We’re about to walk you through exactly how to do that.

 Why Do Standard English Conventions Matter on the Digital SAT?